netfoundry/NetFoundry.github.io/policies/CONTRIBUTING.md

 # Contributing

 NetFoundry welcomes all contributions large or small from the community.
-If you want to contribute to a NetFoundry repository this document will hopefully serve as a guide.
-Contributions can come in various forms such as [bug reports](#bug-reports), engaging with other users by offering help on the the [discourse group](https://netfoundry.discourse.group/) forum and of course as code submissions.
+If you want to contribute to a NetFoundry repository this document will serve as a guide.
+Contributions can come in various forms such as [bug reports](#bug-reports), engaging with other users by offering help on the the [discourse group](https://netfoundry.discourse.group/) and of course as code submissions.
 Please take a moment and read this document to see how you can help out.

 ## Bug/Issue Reports